 Drawing on the collective lessons and learnings of the past two years, as well as our own experience as a remote team, we’ve gathered some tips to share with you to help you become a better leader and manage your remote employees more effectively.

 Is remote work here to stay?

 Enabled by new digital technologies, remote work was a slowly growing trend even before the pandemic.
 However, COVID-19 pushed many companies to make the switch without much warning or preparation.
 Despite the initial challenges, it proved to be a solution that many workers grew fond of.
 In fact, many employees are not looking forward to coming back to the office anytime soon.
-Buffer’s 2021 State of Remote Work report shows that a whopping 97.6% of surveyed workers would like to continue working remotely as it contributes to their overall happiness and more than 30% left their jobs because they were not offered remote opportunities.
+Zapier’s 2022 Future of Remote Work report shows that a whopping 91% of surveyed workers would like to continue working remotely as it contributes to their overall happiness and more than 30% left their jobs because they were not offered remote opportunities.

 This reason for this shift in attitude has much to do with the many benefits of working from home.
 People enjoy the freedom they receive thanks to a more flexible schedule and the ability to work from anywhere.
 Also, the time they save on commuting they can devote to their family, friends or hobbies.
 Plus, volumes of research prove that remote work correlates with increased productivity and engagement (e.g. research by the Harvard Business Review or the Gallup organisation).